Los Angeles International Burgers Worth Seeking

 Israeli Food Los Angeles

-This Third Street Promenade outpost of a popular Tarzana restaurant features skylights, high-top blonde wood tables, a patio with white umbrellas, and a stripped down Israeli menu.
-Middle Eastern Kabab ($13.99) showcases juicy Angus beef shoulder patties blended with 20% lamb fat, onions, parsleys and “secret spices” from Israel.
-Choose two sides, the best being tangy minced Israeli Salad and colorful Veggie Rice, which changes daily but may include eggplant, celery, onion, carrot, cumin and olive oil.
+This popular Tarzana restaurant serves a balanced Israeli menu.
+Middle Eastern Kabab showcases juicy Angus beef shoulder patties blended with 20% lamb fat, onions, parsleys and “secret spices” from Israel.
+Choose two sides, the best being tangy minced Israeli Salad and colorful Veggie Rice, which may include eggplant, celery, onion, carrot, cumin and olive oil.

 Tags: